rexkerr/liaw2013/containers/how_do_I_resize_a_dynamic_array.md

 C++ vectors can be resized easily using the .resize() method.
-Resize takes two parameters, the new size and [optionally] the default value to be assigned to newly added elements [if any].  resize() can be used to both grow and shrink the vector.
+Resize takes two parameters, the new size and [optionally] the default value to be assigned to newly added elements [if any].
+If no default value is provided, the new elements are default initialized.

+resize() can be used to both grow and shrink the vector.

 ```c++
 std::vector<int> v = {1, 2, 3};